Long Term Care Planning

 First of all, it is natural for you to try not to think about the fact that you are getting older.
 You may not like to think about aging and one day you might need to be dependent on someone for assistance.

 Also, you may not understand how expensive long term care is today and the difficulty of qualifying for government assistance such as Medicaid to pay for long term care services.
 Many consumer-related long term care surveys illustrate that it might be common for you to mistakenly believe that your health insurance or Medicare might pay for your long term care.

 Lastly, your family may find it difficult to raise important issues such as long term care planning with you.
 If you have children, they may be afraid of discussing long term care with you because they may be afraid of giving you the impression that they will not be there for you should your need for long term care arise.
 You may not wish to discuss long term care with your children because you may wish to keep your finances private from your children or you may not wish to make your children uncomfortable.

-LTC Partner is an independent agency representing the best long term care insurance underwriters.
-Receive comparison quotes from many of the top-rated providers such as Genworth, Mutual of Omaha, John Hancock, Mass Mutual, Lincoln Moneyguard, Transamerica, Pacific Life, and more.
+I am an independent agent representing the best long term care insurance underwriters since 1998.
+I will send you free comparison quotes from all of the top-rated providers such as Mass Mutual, New York Life, Genworth, Mutual of Omaha, John Hancock, Northwestern Mutual, Lincoln Moneyguard, Transamerica, Pacific Life, Medamerica and more.